Other health problems

 In general, the first symptoms of gastritis present themselves as intense pain or discomfort in the upper abdomen, accompanied by the sensation of heartburn, mainly after meals.
 As our cats do not express pain or indigestion as clearly as we do, these symptoms may go unnoticed.

-With the advance of inflammation, the most common symptoms of gastritis will appear.
+With the advancement of inflammation, the most common symptoms of gastritis will appear.
 At this stage, your cat may present the following clinical signs:

 Other symptoms of gastritis in cats: